SidZRed/Docking-scFv-IL8/README.md

 #### AutoDock-
 [AutoDock3](https://autodock.scripps.edu/), a suite of open-source software for docking and virtual screening.
 AutoDock consists of several programs, such as AutoDock4, which performs the docking calculations using a Lamarckian genetic algorithm and a scoring function that accounts for torsional entropy; AutoGrid4, which pre-calculates the grid maps for the receptor; and AutoDockTools, which provides a graphical user interface for preparing and analyzing the docking inputs and outputs.

 AutoDock hasn't been utilized by us for this protein modelling as it does not provide for appropriate calculations for large molecules of ligands that we have used.
 It is unable to account for flexibility of cyclic and macro-cyclic ligands.
 It also requires much higher computational and graphical power for running the model which could amount to a significant cost of operation for a large ligand molecule like ours.
 Also it often leads to unreliable results when small molecules are docked into flexible binding sites.
-Since our protein contains a larger sequence (72 in general) of amino acid structure , it is not suitable to use AutoDock directly for docking our protein.
+Since our protein contains a larger sequence (72 in general and 8452 Da) of amino acid structure , it is not suitable to use AutoDock directly for docking our protein.

 Other molecular docking softwares:
 * SwissDock